andreas-grimm/GD-BASIC/doc/BASIC.md

 ###### `UNTIL` Command
 The `UNTIL` command closes the `DO` loop.
 It contains the exit condition, which needs to be true in order to lease the loop.
-If the condition is false, the loop will return back to the `DO` command and will continue from there.
+If the condition is false, the loop will return to the `DO` command and will continue from there.

 ###### References
 This loop is known in other programming languages or dialects as: